menymp/JetbotTank/README.md

 ## About
 This project contains the software and relevant modules for a robot tank under development, the expected behavior is to implement the hardware sensor utils that are contained on the current hardware.
 The current plataform consist of a Jetson Nano development board as the main control core, For the hardware control, the system contains a microcontroller stm32f411 BlackPill as a motor controller and data adquisition.
 A XV11 Lidar module is included as a source of cloud points for 2d mapping.
 An Xbox 360 kinect allow RGB 3d reconstruction.
 A ublox-gps is equiped for the system.

+looking how feasible is to start over with ROS 2 in the current system

 ## Disclaimer
 This project and sources are under development and in  no way are intended to be part of a functional system, use at your own risk.